gvn/komponent/README.md

 }
 ```

-## Komponent as Mixin
+## Komponent Mixin

-You can also use Komponent's event system on existing objects as a mixin.
+Alternatively, you can use Komponent's event methods on existing objects as a mixin.

 Komponent has a utility method, `mix`, for accomplishing this.